Authentication

 Service accounts are always linked to an organization.
 It is important to notice that only the admins of an organization are entitled to create service accounts for it.

-1. Open the web application in your browser of choice and sign in
+1. Open the web application in your browser of choice and sign in (if you don’t know how to authenticate in the web application, check this section)

 2. In the upper-right corner you will see your profile picture.
 Click on it